©2021 William A. Lasher

 A company of soldiers brought an enclosed carriage drawn by two stout Arabians.
 It was a tight fit, but we all managed to squeeze inside.
-Kurniawan was practically sitting in Captain Blooey’s lap.
-The soldiers who accompanied us to Pierpont’s residence rode on camels.
+The soldiers who accompanied us rode on camels.
 It was a two mile ride from the airship station.

 The setting sun cast a surreal orange glow across the exceptionally old city, and traveling through the narrow winding streets, we more than once heard gunshots and loud voices.
-At one point a ragtag band of rebels changed their direction of travel.
-They turned and disappeared down a dark alleyway when they saw our convoy approaching.
+At one point, a ragtag band of rebels on foot changed their direction of travel when they saw our convoy approaching.
+They turned and disappeared down a dark alleyway.

 Pierpont was a large, square-headed man with a booming voice and imperious demeanor.
 He welcomed us at the front door and guided us to a neatly furnished study where cocktails were served.
 The khedive was an Islamic fundamentalist and teetotaler, so the Brits would get their drinking done before the guest of honor arrived later on.

 “I see you’ve brought your own security man,” said Pierpont lifting his chin towards me.

 “Sergeant Donovan Highgarden at your service, sir,” I said, coming to attention and executing a snappy hand salute.

 “At ease, sergeant.
 Yes, we can’t be too careful with the situation so volatile.
 I’m glad to see you’re carrying your .50 caliber rifle.
 And Captain Abbotsford, I’ve heard so much about you.
 I’m strongly in favor of female officers, and it’s a pleasure to meet you.”
 Pierpont took Molly’s hand and lightly kissed it.